 6. Don’t worry if your POC doesn’t work

-Sometimes proof of concepts just don’t work as they should.
+Sometimes proof of concepts just doesn’t work as it should.
 It might be that the market isn’t ready for a product, or while the product is viable now, it might not be in the future.

 In fact, half of all proof of concepts fail the first time around.

-Many businesses find that they need to create several different proof of concepts before they see success.
+Many businesses find that they need to create several different proofs of concepts before they see success.

 If a proof of concept doesn’t come to a positive conclusion, it’s okay.
 After all, it’s better to find out at this stage than it is after your product launches.